 Thus you can find repeated cells by using the TEXTJOIN function.

-Read More: How to Repeat Rows in Excel Based on Cell Value (4 Easy Ways)
+Read More: How to Compare Rows for Duplicates in Excel

 4. Finding Repeated Cells Without Formulas